jrebagliatti/techcasestudies/_posts/2017-01-19-makerskit.md

 ![Timestamps]({{ site.baseurl }}/images/2017-01-19-makerskit/makerskit-markers.gif)

-Rather than building this part ourselves, we used the Azure Media Player's Timeline Markers Plugin.
+Rather than building this part ourselves, we used Azure Media Player's [Timeline Markers Plugin](https://github.com/Azure-Samples/media-services-javascript-azure-media-player-timeline-markers-plugin).
 It lets us access timeline time stamp markers for free.

 After adding the plugin's files to our project, we added the ``timelineMarker`` property that points to all the video timestamps to the plugins property of our AMP initialization.